 What are the different types of rolling pins?

 Besides the old wooden rolling pins, you can also find plastic, glass, and silicone rolling pins.
-For today’s project, though, wooden rolling pins are best, especially the really old worn ones.

 Andrew Pearce Rolling Pins

 Last fall, I attended Gesine’s Bullock-Prado’s “Sugar Glider Cooking School” at her home here in Vermont.
 It’s open to the public if you ever want to sign up.
-Check out the rolling pins she uses and displays in her bright red bakers pantry in the Sugar Glider Kitchen School with Gesine Bullock-Prado of “Baked in Vermont,” Insights from a Novice post.
+Check out the rolling pins she uses and displays in her bright red baker’s pantry in the Sugar Glider Kitchen School with Gesine Bullock-Prado of “Baked in Vermont,” Insights from a Novice post.

-And have you seen Gesine’s new cookbook, “My Vermont Table?”
+And have you seen Gesine’s new cookbook, My Vermont Table?

 This post may contain affiliate links, which won’t change your price but will share some commission.

-A few years back, I picked up this Antique Pine TV Cupboard that I wanted to use in our then-sunroom.
-And since we recently repurposed and made over this space, see more in the 4 Season Sunroom Makeover with Grand Mountain Views post it was now time to recycle this old cupboard into a small bakers pantry for our kitchen
+Since then, we have recently repurposed and made over this space.
+See more in the 4 Season Sunroom Makeover with Grand Mountain Views post, and it was now time to recycle this old cupboard into a small baker pantry for our kitchen.

-But I didn’t love it, it was missing something.
+But I didn’t love it; it was missing something.

 Materials You Will Need:

-I also used the Maple Pine Restor-A-Finish and Feed-N-Wax to clean and shine the vintage bakers pantry.
-I then used it again to add luster to the rolling pins before mounting each one onto the baker’s pantry doors.
+Next, I used it again to add luster to the vintage rolling pins before mounting each onto the baker’s pantry doors.

-How to Attach Rolling Pins to Bakers Pantry Doors in 3 Easy Steps
+Attach Rolling Pins to Bakers Pantry Doors in 3 Easy Steps

-2. Drill a screw through the marked spot until it’s all the way in.
-The screw should be large enough to go right through the pantry door so that you can attach the rolling pin on the outside of the door.
+The screw should be large enough to go right through the pantry door so that you can attach the rolling pin to it on the outside of the door.

-One rolling pin is mounted.
-Now, center and add the second rolling pin in the same way.
+Now, center and add the second vintage rolling pin similarly.

-Once mounted, the rolling pins are super easy to take back off and switch out should I find old rolling pins that I prefer down the road while out “Thrifting with the Gals.”
+Once mounted, the rolling pins are super easy to remove and switch out should I find old rolling pins that I prefer down the road while out Thrifting with the Gals.

 But I am very content with the asymmetrical look of the two different-sized rolling pins.